mfractor/mfractor.github.io/docs/installation-and-setup.md

 ![How to install MFractor](/img/setup/install-mfractor.gif)

 ##Install Using MFractor.Installer
-We can also install install MFractor into Xamarin Studio by using the MFractor.Installer helper addin.
+We can also install install MFractor into Visual Studio Mac by using the MFractor.Installer helper addin.

-This addin lives inside the Addin Manager in Xamarin Studio, under **Gallery** -> **IDE extensions**.
+This addin lives inside the Addin Manager in Visual Studio Mac, under **Gallery** -> **IDE extensions**.

-Open up Xamarin Studio and click on the **Xamarin Studio** menu and then **Addins...**
+Open up Visual Studio Mac and click on the **Visual Studio Mac** menu and then **Addins...**

 ![addin manager location](img/setup/addin-manager-menu.png)